livingcomputermuseum/ContrAlto/Contralto/readme.txt

   http://bitsavers.org/pdf/xerox/alto/Alto_Users_Handbook_Sep79.pdf

-- "Alto Subsystems" documents many of the common Alto programs and tools ("Subsystems" in Alto parlance) in detail.
+- "Alto Subsystems" documents many of the common Alto programs and tools ("subsystems" in Alto parlance) in detail.
   http://bitsavers.org/pdf/xerox/alto/AltoSubsystems_Oct79.pdf

 - "Alto Operating System Reference Manual" is useful if you are going to do